 There are various fire hazards that are more prominent during certain months.
 Change the focus of your small fire prevention actions based on the time of year.
 Halloween is around the corner.
 Start by incorporating the following tips into your festivities.

-ServiceMaster Advantage in Houston, Texas is your local disaster restoration expert.
+ServiceMaster Advantage is your local disaster restoration expert in Harris, Montgomery and Galveston Counties.
 We hope the tips above help you stay safe all year long.
 Contact us if you experience a fire, smoke or water damage.
 Homeowners rely on us every day for our full array of services.
 Our team will repair your property in a timely manner, keep you informed the whole way through and ensure the job is done right.

 Photo by: istockphoto.com/Simone Hogan